Quantifying risk of a noise-induced AMOC collapse from northern and tropical Atlantic Ocean variability: Atlantic Ocean variability in CMIP6 models

 We first consider the risk of an AMOC collapse using the variance of $q$ found in the four CMIP6 piControl simulations examined.
 We use $5 \ \rm{Sv}$ as a limit for collapse as in \textcite{Jackson2023}- that is we consider a run to have collapsed if the decadal mean AMOC strength drops below this threshold.
 We compare the standard deviation of the decadal-mean AMOC strength from the piControl runs to the average value to estimate how many standard deviations from $q = 5 \ \rm{Sv}$ the mean state is.
 This allows us to determine the probability of noise-induced AMOC collapse in a linear model with no external forcing.
 Here, we present the result for {\tt HadGEM3MM}.
 We find $\bar{q} = 15.3115 \ \rm{Sv}$, variance $\Sigma = 0.1497 \ (\rm{Sv})^2$, therefore the standard deviation is $\sigma = 0.3869 \ \rm{Sv}$ which corresponds to the mean state being over $26$ standard deviations from $5 \ \rm{Sv}$.
-This corresponds to a transition probability of effectively zero on planetary time-scales.
+This corresponds to a transition probability of effectively zero over the Earth's lifetime.

-Some preliminary work using linear models showed that a salinity driven model best modelled these time-series, and adding temperature dependence did not improve the result.
+Some preliminary work using linear models showed that a salinity-driven model is a good fit for these time series: adding temperature dependence does not improve the result.
 These results are not included in the scope of this paper.

 The levels of AMOC variability diagnosed from the CMIP6 models lead to vanishingly small likelihood of an AMOC collapse if the AMOC variability were simply a Gaussian process (by our definition of collapse requiring the AMOC strength to drop below $5 \ \rm{Sv}$ for over a decade).
 However, since the AMOC may be in a bi-stable regime, the distribution may be non-Gaussian (or even bimodal) over long enough timescales.
 This motivates our study of the impact of noise in a process-based nonlinear AMOC box model in Section \ref{sec:3box_estimates}.